AnonHappySubmit/QA_anony/readme.md

 ## 2. Steps for QA

-**Here is the instruction downloading data from our school platform, anonymous in the submission**
+** Here should the instructions downloading data from our database, which are not shown in anonymous submission **

 The following steps code can be found at *test_example.py*.